Ashutosh-Srivastava129/Chatbot-for-Moodle-Server/readme.txt

 Extract file
-open chatbot1 folder
+open chatbot folder
-extract dist file in chatbot1 folder where all main files are there(ism , demo , jquery , readme) open html file and chat with chatbot
+extract dist file in chatbot for moodle server folder where all main files are there(ism , demo , jquery , readme) open html file and chat with chatbot